Similac NEC Lawsuit

 Status of Similac Lawsuits

 The litigation involving Similac and the increased risk of NED in premature infants is starting to pick up momentum.
-New NEC lawsuits are being filed against Abbott and other formula manufacturers on a regular basis in courts around the country.
+New NEC lawsuits are regularly filed against Abbott and other formula manufacturers in courts around the country.

-These Similac lawsuits are primarily asserting product liability claims against Abbott based on negligent failure to warn and strict product liability.
+These Similac lawsuits primarily assert product liability claims against Abbott based on negligent failure to warn and strict product liability.

 As the volume of NEC infant formula lawsuits continues to grow, all pending Similac lawsuits in the federal courts will likely be consolidated into a new “class-action” MDL (multi-district litigation).
 MDLs in mass tort product liability litigation are similar to traditional class actions, except that the Similac baby formula lawsuits would remain separate lawsuits and are only consolidated for pretrial discovery and a few bellwether trials to help determine settlement value.